Cross Creek Animal Clinic Staff

 Dr. Davis is a fellow University of Florida alumnus who graduated a few years after Dr. Hale.
 After owning a private practice in southern Florida, he moved to Tallahassee to work as state vet.
 Most recently, he has been working as a relief vet, filling in for various veterinarians around Tallahassee.
 We are very grateful for the time he spent filling in while Dr. Hale was out and still welcome him doing relief work at Cross Creek Animal Clinic.
 Dr. Davis is excellent at staying up-to-date on the latest research in veterinary science.

-Dr. Davis owns four rescued dogs: a Shepherd/Chow mix named Gus, a German Shepherd named named Cheney, a Red Heeler puppy named Izzy and a Rat Terrier mix named Edna.
-He also owns one cat named Thelma.
+Dr. Davis owns three rescued dogs: a Shepherd/Chow mix named Gator, a Red Heeler named Izzy, and a Rat Terrier mix named Edna.
+He also owns two cats named Thelma and Homer.
 He’s pictured here with Izzy, his most recent adoptee from ECAH.

 Walker is our “go to” guy for client communications, including “Puppy Talks”.
 He is a 10+ year employee of CCAC.
 Besides tending to lots of critters, he plays the “harp” at local night spots and is an avid reader and lover of literature.

-Angi is a certified vet tech extraordinaire and is currently pursuing her M.S. in Entomology at FAMU.
-Vet School is in her sights.
+Angi is a certified vet tech extraordinaire and earned her M.S. in Entomology at FAMU.
+Angi no longer works full time at CCAC but can be seen filling in from time to time.
 She enjoys family life and nature walks and makes Dr. Hale nervous when she recounts her many close encounters with water mocassins!
-She has Pugs, cats and an assortment of other critters to whom she is devoted.
+She has a Rottweiler named Jim, cats and an assortment of other critters to whom she is devoted.

 Lynn is a vet tech and has a special interest in dental care.
 She has been at CCAC for several years.
-She wakes the clinic up each morning and gets things started doing labwork and transmitting EKG’s, along with her bloodhound “Dixie” and her black lab puppy “Beau.”
-Lynn is currently teaching Dixie the skills to become a Search and Rescue dog.
-On weekends you can spot Lynn and her husband Jon rooting for the Seminoles.
+She wakes the clinic up each morning and gets things started doing labwork and transmitting EKG’s, along with her bloodhound “Dixie” and her black lab “Beau.”
+On weekends you can spot Lynn and her husband Jon, along with their sons Kyle and Ben, rooting for the Seminoles.
 She also has many kitties at home.

-Tami and her dog “Cricket” can be found at the clinic’s front desk most afternoons.
+Tami and her dogs, “Cricket” and “Murphy”, can be found at the clinic’s front desk most afternoons.
 She graduated from FSU with a BS degree in Biology and has been with the clinic for a couple of years.
 Tami has assisted with zoo keeping at the Tallahassee Museum and may ultimately seek a career in that field.
 In the meantime she is here to assist clients and their pets check into and out of the clinic.
+She also divides her time among electronic medical record entry and client communications.

 Togi has been the AM animal care tech at the clinic for many years.
 His eyes are the first to survey and inspect all the overnight animal guests each morining.
 He may be seen each AM, rain or shine walking his canine charges along the grassy areas near the clinic.
 Togi may also be seen at the New Leaf Market and may soon make his debut in stand-up comedy.
 He is seen here being caught red-handed at the front desk computer!

 Sheila is an FSU grad with a Bachelor’s degree in Biology.
 She has her eyes set on a career in wildlife conservation research.
-You can find her working every morning at the front desk with Lynn.
+You can often find her working at the front desk with Lynn.
 Sheila has been a real asset to our clinic through her extensive experience at Goose Creek Wildlife.
 She does everything from nursing baby squirrels back to health to wrangling bald eagles.
 She occasionally works as a tech during appointments as well.
-Sheila lives in Tallahassee with her Pit Bull “Lexi,” her Pointer “Wade”, and three cats.
+Sheila lives in Tallahassee with her ECAH Animals rescue hound, “Josh”, and her Pointer “Wade”.